alexanderwachter/draft-6LoCAN/draft-wachter-6lo-can-00.md

 Every packet sent to this node address or any multicast address is forwarded to Ethernet.
 Every Ethernet frame matching the MAC address range and every multicast Ethernet frame is forwarded to the 6LoCAN bus-segment.

-For translating a 6LoCAN packet to an Ethernet frame, the source address is extended with the first 34 bits of the translator MAC address and the IPHC compressed headers are decompressed.
+For translating a 6LoCAN packet to an Ethernet frame, the source address is extended with a 34 bits MAC address prefix, and the IPHC compressed headers are decompressed.
+The 34 bits prefix MUST be chosen in a way that the resulting 48-bit MAC address forms a locally administered address that is unique on the link.
 The destination MAC is carried in-line before the compressed IPv6 header (see (#sec-frame-format), (#fig-frame-format-translator)).
 ICMPv6 messages MUST be checked for Link-Layer Address Options (LLAO), and if an LLAO is present, it MUST be changed to the extended link-layer address.
 For translating Ethernet frames to 6LoCAN packets, the source MAC address is carried in-line, the destination node address is the last 14 bits of the MAC address, and the IPv6 headers are compressed using IPHC.

+The Neighbor Caches of the networking stack must be able to store link-layer addresses with a size of 14 and 48 bits.

 For multicast Ethernet frames, the last 14 bits of the multicast group is the destination address, and the multicast bit is set.
 The destination address MAY also be reconstructed from the destination multicast address.
 The destination Ethernet MAC address is formed from the destination IP address as described in [@!RFC2464] section 7.